-On March 27, 2009, we and certain affiliates (collectively, the "Debtors") filed voluntary petitions in the United States Bankruptcy Court for the Southern District of New York (the "Bankruptcy Court") seeking relief under the provisions of Chapter 11 of Title 11 of the United States Code (the "Bankruptcy Code").
+On March 27, 2009, we, our parent companies and certain affiliates (collectively, the "Debtors") filed voluntary petitions in the United States Bankruptcy Court for the Southern District of New York (the "Bankruptcy Court") seeking relief under the provisions of Chapter 11 of Title 11 of the United States Code (the "Bankruptcy Code").
 The Chapter 11 cases are being jointly administered under the caption In re Charter Communications, Inc., et al., Case No. 09-11435 (the "Chapter 11 Cases").
 The Debtors will continue to operate their businesses and manage their properties as debtors in possession under the jurisdiction of the Bankruptcy Court and in accordance with the applicable provisions of the Bankruptcy Code.

-The filing was made to allow us to implement a restructuring pursuant to a pre-arranged joint plan of reorganization (the "Plan") aimed at improving our capital structure (the "Proposed Restructuring").
+The filing was made to allow us and our parent companies to implement a restructuring pursuant to a pre-arranged joint plan of reorganization (the "Plan") aimed at improving our and our parent companies' capital structure (the "Proposed Restructuring").
 The Plan essentially provides for a balance sheet restructuring that will leave intact our operations.

 Under Chapter 11, we are operating our business as a debtor-in-possession ("DIP") under bankruptcy court protection from creditors and claimants.
 We obtained "first day" orders from the Bankruptcy Court, which provided, among other things, flexibility in cash management, the ability to use cash collateral, and the ability to pay certain pre-petition claims.
 During these Chapter 11 Cases, all transactions outside the ordinary course of business will require the prior approval of the Bankruptcy Court.
-As a consequence of the Chapter 11 filing, pending litigation against us is subject to the automatic stay, and consequently no party may take any action to collect pre-petition claims except pursuant to order of the Bankruptcy Court.
+As a consequence of the Chapter 11 filing, pending litigation against us and our parent companies is subject to the automatic stay, and consequently no party may take any action to collect pre-petition claims except pursuant to order of the Bankruptcy Court.

-On May 5, 2009, the Bankruptcy Court approved the disclosure statement filed in connection with our Plan and authorized Charter to begin soliciting votes on the Plan.
-Charter's confirmation hearing, at which the Bankruptcy Court will consider approval of the Plan, has been scheduled for July 20, 2009.
+On May 5, 2009, the Bankruptcy Court approved the disclosure statement filed in connection with the Plan and authorized the Debtors to begin soliciting votes on the Plan.
+The Debtors' confirmation hearing, at which the Bankruptcy Court will consider approval of the Plan, has been scheduled for July 20, 2009.

-The Proposed Restructuring is expected to be funded with cash from operations, an exchange of debt of CCH II, LLC ("CCH II") for other debt at CCH II (the "Notes Exchange"), the issuance of additional debt (the "New Debt Commitment"), and the proceeds of an equity offering (the "Rights Offering") for which Charter has received a back-stop commitment (the "Back-Stop Commitment") from certain holders of certain of our subsidiaries' notes (the "Noteholders").
-In addition to separate restructuring agreements entered into with each Noteholder (the "Restructuring Agreements") pursuant to which Charter expects to implement the Proposed Restructuring, the Noteholders have entered into commitment letters (the "Commitment Letters"), pursuant to which they have agreed to exchange and/or purchase, as applicable, certain securities of Charter, as described in more detail below.
+The Proposed Restructuring is expected to be funded with cash from operations, an exchange of debt of CCH II, LLC ("CCH II") for other debt at CCH II (the "Notes Exchange"), the issuance of additional debt (the "New Debt Commitment"), and the proceeds of an equity offering (the "Rights Offering") for which Charter has received a back-stop commitment (the "Back-Stop Commitment") from certain holders of certain of our parent companies' notes (the "Noteholders").
+In addition to separate restructuring agreements entered into with each Noteholder (the "Restructuring Agreements") pursuant to which we and our parent companies expect to implement the Proposed Restructuring, the Noteholders have entered into commitment letters (the "Commitment Letters"), pursuant to which they have agreed to exchange and/or purchase, as applicable, certain of our parent companies' securities, as described in more detail below.